Cadiz - sherry, history and great beaches

 The city itself is located in the southernmost part of Spain, and separated from Africa by the strait of Gibraltar.
 The province of Cadiz itself is actually mountainous, with the ranges of Algodonales, la Mota, Líjar, Grazalema and Santa Margarita being located in the north-east, whilst the sierras of Aljibe and Líbar are to be found in the south.

 Cadiz - where to go

 Puerto de Santa María is synonymous with beaches.
-Conil, Tarifa (the windsurf capital), and Barbate... are known for their shoreline, fishing, fine sands, and pine trees.
+Conil, Tarifa (windsurf capital), and Barbate... are known for their shoreline, fishing, fine sands, and pine trees.
 The area near Gibraltar is rich in pastures and cattle ranches.
-Jerez de la Frontera (Sherry) produces world famous wines, as well as horses and bulls.
+Jerez de la Frontera (Sherry) produces world-famous wines, as well as horses and bulls.
 The farmhouses, and the sandy soils planted with vineyards, in the flat lands of Jerez, are an exact replica of the old, conservative, Andalusia and its deep-rooted tradition.

 Cadiz - fiestas

 This region abounds in popular festivities.
 In addition to the traditional Horse and Bull Fairs, mention should also be made of Spring Fairs at Jerez and El Puerto de Santa María; the flamenco Festivities also at Jerez; the festivals at Algeciras; the solemn Holy Week celebrations in Cadiz and villages; and the merry local festivities at Chiclana, Vejer de la Frontera, Rota and Barbate.